pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 The problem though is that `Object` is a very general thing.
 Obviously, if we pass `bind(user)`, where `user` is some class we defined, that wouldn't work.
-However it would compile and crash at runtime.
+However, it would compile and crash at runtime.
 Additionally, a lot of these Java libraries are, well, for Java, so certain Scala types won't work either (eg: BigInt, Int, List).
 In fact, you *could* think of `Object` as an existential type.